SuzeShardlow/SuzeShardlow.github.io/_public_speaking/2022-09-29-devrel-hacktoberfest-tips-round-table.md

 - What do developer marketing people do?
 - How can you make developer marketing a part of your developer relations strategy?

-Watch the recording here:
+[Listen to the podcast](https://developerrelations.com/podcast/devrel-tips-for-hacktoberfest) or watch the recording here:

 <div class="embed-responsive embed-responsive-16by9">
-  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/xR2tsTPtOqE" allowfullscreen></iframe>
+  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/sAjrcKufge0" allowfullscreen></iframe>
 </div><br/>